ree-boot/eth-avax_module_4/README.md

 4: Go to At Address button under contracts heading and paste your contract address(which you got from hardhat deployment) there.

-5: You will see the contract deployed there, copy its address and paste it on snowtrace(https://43113.testnet.snowtrace.io/).
+5: Scroll down, you will see the newly deployed contract there, copy its address and paste it on snowtrace(https://43113.testnet.snowtrace.io/).

 ## Authors